 there is only one fraction, so the simpler move is to multiply both sides by 55 and get x=35x = 35.

 One common mistake is using cross multiplication when the equation is not a proportion.
-The method is for fraction equals fraction, not for every equation that happens to contain a fraction.
+The method is for fraction-equals-fraction, not for every equation that happens to contain a fraction.

-Another mistake is forgetting denominator restrictions.
+Another is forgetting denominator restrictions.
 If a denominator could be 00, that value must be excluded.
 For example, in

 xx2=34\frac{x}{x-2} = \frac{3}{4}